BEC & Phishing Attacks on Merchants

 1. Vendor Invoice Fraud

-- Includes "updated banking information" for payment
+- It carries "updated banking information" for the payment

 Red flags: